Deci-AI/super-gradients/documentation/source/BenchmarkingYoloNAS.md

 # Benchmarking YoloNAS
+TLDR: Getting 10FPS for YoloNAS on your 4090 and feeling cheated?
+Read this carefully!
 ## Introduction:

 YoloNAS is a leading object detection architecture that combines accuracy and efficiency.
 Using [post training quantization (PTQ) and quantization-aware training (QAT)](ptq_qat.md) YoloNAS models can be optimized for resource-constrained devices.